cybozu/neco-containers/local-pv-provisioner/README.md

 The cleanup process is:
 1. Watches Update events for Persistent Volume
-2. If `spec.storageClassName: local-storage` and `status.phase: Released`, fill first 100MB of the corresponding device with zero value.
+2. If `spec.storageClassName: local-storage` and `status.phase: Released`, fill the first 100MB of the corresponding device with zero value.
 3. Delete the Persistent Volume from Kubernetes API server.
+  - Note that, this process is executed even if failed to cleanup the device.

 Note that this cleanup process is executed periodically (interval: 1 hour).